plane taking off - extend your company's financial runway

 So, for example, if you have $300,000 in the bank and your monthly burn is $30,000, your runway is 10 months.

-However, changes to cash flow and expenses can impact your runway.
-Decreasing cash flow or increasing expenses can both shorten your runway.
+However, it’s important to remember that changes to cash flow and expenses can impact this equation.
+Decreasing cash flow or increasing expenses can both have a negative impact.

 Extending Your Company’s Runway

-There are three main ways to extend runway – cutting expenses, increasing revenue, and raising money.
+If you want to extend your company’s financial runway, there are three main ways to do it – cutting expenses, increasing revenue, and raising money.

-Expenses play directly into your monthly burn, so cutting expenses is the first important way to extend your company’s runway.
-Even if you don’t want to cut your expenses now, it’s also important to have a list of expenses that can be cut if the economy worsens, or your company has a couple worse months.
+To start, expenses play directly into your monthly burn, so cutting back on your spending is the first and one of the most important ways to give yourself a little more breathing room.
+Even if you don’t need to cut your expenses in the current environment, it’s still very important to have a list of expenses that can be cut if the economy worsens, or your company has a couple of difficult months.
 There are a variety of ways to cut expenses, unique to each company.
-This can include cutting parts of the budget like travel and entertainment expenses or, when necessary, cutting personnel.
+A few examples can include dialing back parts of the budget like travel and entertainment expenses or, when truly necessary, cutting personnel.

-The second key way to extend runway is increasing revenue and putting aside a portion of that revenue towards your company’s savings.
+The second key method is increasing revenue and then putting aside a portion of that revenue towards your company’s savings.
 While the majority of your business’ revenue should be reinvested into the company, having a certain level of cash on hand is essential.
+Think of it like your monthly pay check.
+While most of that money will probably go towards paying for food, rent, and other essentials, it’s still important to set aside a small portion of rainy day money, in case your financial reality changes suddenly.

-Finally, another way to extend runway is raising money.
+Finally, the third way you can extend your financial runway is by raising capital.
 This can come from a myriad of options, from government grants to venture equity to bank loans to revenue-based financing.

 Using Revenue-Based Financing to Extend Your Runway

-Revenue-based financing allows you to lengthen your runway without diluting your company or giving up board seats.
-In addition, the fundraising process is shorter than that of venture equity, allowing you to stay focused on running your company.
-Additionally, revenue-based financing firms are less risk-averse than banks and do not necessarily require a history of profitability.
+A great method for smaller companies to extend their runway is revenue-based financing.
+Revenuebased financing allows you to access a portion of capital without diluting your company or giving up board seats, unlike traditional venture capital funding.
+In addition, the fundraising process is also shorter than that of venture equity, allowing you to stay focused on running your company.

 Back to the Growth Center